georgevine/Python_Playground/spirograph_gen/readme.md

 ###Spirographs!
-This is a project that uses a set of trigonometric parametric occasions in order to mimmic the output of spirograph toys.
+This is a project that uses a set of trigonometric parametric equations in order to mimmic the output of spirograph toys.